equinor/opt-ui/packages/opt-ui-base/README.md

 </html>
 ```

-> If no `data-color-mode` is provided it will use light mode by default.
+> If no `data-color-mode` is provided it will use light mode by default, and `data-color-mode="light|dark"` can be placed in any html node and it will prevail the last one defined.

 ## 📚 Documentation

-For complete usages, please dive into our the [docs]().
+For complete usages, please dive into our the [docs](https://...).

 ## License